Skiing in Spain - The Complete Guide

 Candanchu is located at the heart of Aragon Pyrenees and is the oldest ski resort in Spain, it offers a large range of slopes that are suitable for all levels.

 There is a comprehensive network of ski lifts, making it easy for everyone to access the slopes.

-The slopes where being explored back in the 1920,s which quickly became popular, the first ski lifts in Spain where installed at Candanchu, new modern lifts can now transport over 26.000 Skiers each and every hour.
+The slopes where being explored back in 1920,s which quickly became popular, the first ski lifts in Spain where installed at Candanchu, new modern lifts can now transport over 26.000 Skiers each and every hour.

 Candanchu can now boast some 27 lifts, and nearly 40 kilometres of quality marked pistes with the magical “Tuca Blanca” run standing proudly over the resort at 2400 meters.

 If cross country skiing is your thing, then the Candanchu Le-Somport ski resort is the perfect place for you.